 A LAMP server (Linux + Apache + MariaDB + PHP) allows us to have a web server ready to host sites made with each of the components of the acronym.
-So, this article will teach you how to install LAMP on Fedora 29.
+So, this article will teach you how to install LAMP on Fedora 29 and Fedora 30.

 Many web developers use Fedora for their work.
 It’s not uncommon because we’re talking about a very stable and carefully made Linux distribution.
 However, it is true that Fedora is not the first choice to install LAMP so many don’t know how to do it.